Torrington blanks Gering girls

-TORRINGTON, Wyo. – It wasn’t the most ideal conditions to play a soccer match on Tuesday in Torrington, Wyoming, with about an inch of snow on the ground, but the Torrington and Gering girls soccer teams battled the elements and played a shortened game due to weather conditions.
+It wasn’t the most ideal conditions to play a soccer match on Tuesday, March 29, in Torrington, Wyoming, with about an inch of snow on the ground, but the Torrington and Gering girls soccer teams battled the elements and played a shortened game due to weather conditions.

 In the end, the Torrington girls picked up their first win of the season in scoring three second-half goals to get the 3-0 win over a Gering girls’ team that is going through a rebuilding year.
-Gering right now has 11 players and Tuesday’s match was a 9v9 contest.
+Gering currently has 11 players, and Tuesday’s match was a 9v9 contest.

 Torrington coach Dave Cummings said his team played well and he credited not only his team, but the Gering girls for playing hard through the conditions.